carpentries-lab/metagenomics-shell/_episodes/07-SRA_Toolkit.md

 In ancient times (before the sra-tools version 2.9.1), `fastq-dump` was the tool used by deafult to access public dat in NCBI.
 But, with the 2.9.1 version, `fasterq-dump` became available.
-It is faster than its predecesor and a little bit more intuitive that the former (`fastq-dump` was little intuitive). `fastq-dump` is still available, but the line of thought of the developers is to erase it sooner than latter.
+It is faster than its predecesor and a little bit more intuitive that the former . `fastq-dump` is still available, but the line of thought of the developers is to erase it sooner than latter.

 ### Creating a folder for the data
 It is important to maintain onder in your projects.
 This extrapolates to the tools used inside